sefinek24/Cloudflare-WAF-Expressions/README.md

 <div align="center">
-    <h1>☁️ Cloudflare Web Application Expressions [WAF]</h1>
+    <h1>☁️ Cloudflare Web Application Expressions</h1>
 </div>

-With these expressions, you can effectively block all unnecessary requests to your server, enhancing its security and performance.
+With these expressions (for WAF), you can effectively block all unnecessary requests to your server, enhancing its security and performance.

 Additionally, it is recommended to **disable** the `Bot Fight Mode` feature located in the `Security tab`.
 This feature is designed to detect and block automated traffic from bots.
 However, it often blocks safe bots as well, which is not our intention.